ATL-WDI-Exercises/mean_todo_app/readme.md

-# A Simple TODO app using Express, Mongoose, and MongoDB
+# A Simple TODO app using the MEAN Stack and the Express Generator

 This app was developed as part of the General Assembly WDI class in Atlanta, GA.